lukasvoss/anki_vocabulary_automation/README.md

 # Anki Chinese Vocabulary Flashcard Creation Automation Tool

 ## A tool written in Python3 enabling Chinese learners to speed up their Anki flashcard creation
-## This tool comes with two different options of operation: 1 and 2
+## This tool comes with two different options of operation

 ### Introduction